asenawritescode/bulksms-docs/README.md

 ## Side Notes
-- Please note that the `addyourapikeyhere` value in the headers should be replaced with your actual API key.
+- Please note that the `addyourapikeyhere` value in the headers should be replaced with your actual API key, the phone passed in the body should be a Safaricom number.

 - I have added api collections for both Thunderclient and Postman, feel free to download and import them respectively.